carlthronson/crisp-take-home/QUESTIONS.md

 - I am assuming there should be an additional field to hold the account ID with numbers and dashes that will be visible to the end user.

 - I will refer to the human readable account ID with numbers and dashes, as the account label.
+- I usually give every entity a name and label and I put those fields in a base class.
+But in order to use the SQL script you have provided those fields are changed and are moved out of the base class into the derived entity classes.